-Like me, you probably started out spraying wd40 on everything.
-You probably started out by turning your bike upside down to remove your wheels.
+Like me, you probably started out spraying WD40 on everything.
+Maybe you started by turning your bike upside down to remove your wheels.
 You definitely got road grease all over your hands and Saturday shirts.
 When you are tired of straining your back bending over and having your friends hold your bike still while you torque down that bottom bracket let me know and I’ll help you choose a stand.

 Phew….that was quick.
 So glad you came to your senses.

-Bike Repair Stands: There seems to be so many to choose from.
-How on Earth would anyone be able to sort through all the different telescoping or adjustable clamp features to know what they really need?
-I happen to think it is actually very simple.
-As a professional mechanic I am here to walk you through the relatively simple process of picking the perfect repair stand to work on your bikes at home.
+Bike Repair Stands: There seem to be so many to choose from.
+How on Earth would anyone be able to sort through all the different telescoping or adjustable clamp features to know what they need?
+I happen to think it is very simple.
+As a professional mechanic, I am here to walk you through the relatively simple process of picking the perfect repair stand to work on your bikes at home.

 Question number one: How many bikes will you be working on?